Child dies after SUV plows through Florida day care playground - NewsBreak

 The Highway Patrol said the driver went off the road, hit a sign and went through a fence surrounding the playground where two girls, ages 4 and 5, were playing.
 The SUV hit a post and some playground equipment, and in doing so, collided with the girls.
 It then hit a tree.

 The 4-year-old girl was rushed to the hospital in critical condition and later died.
 The 5-year-old was seriously hurt, the report said.
-Her current condition was unknown.Thief used remote device to steal 400 gallons of gas, station owner says
+Her current condition was unknown.St.
+Patrick’s Day among deadliest times for drunken driving crashes

 It’s unclear if Morant will face more charges.
 The Highway Patrol said the crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.